Server: Telsial [SEA]

 Subzero Shield (0/10): This skill is generally more useful in PVP than in PVE.
 Does not have 100% uptime which makes it troublesome to constantly recast.

-Snow Rolling (10/10): Charges and form a giant snowball that carries enemies.
+Snow Rolling (0 - 10/10): Charges and form a giant snowball that carries enemies.
 When the skill ends, enemies will land close to each other now with the new attribute, making it even better.
+Some might choose not to add this skill because of the long duration.

 Frost Pillar (5/5): The best skill in the Cryomancer class.
 Create a tree of ice that freezes enemies hit by it.
 It lasts for quite a long time allowing you to freeze a large group of enemies over a long period.
 Also, it freezes saalus bosses.